 The systematic survey of the UK’s coastal waters

-This systematic survey of the UK’s coastal waters is administered by the Maritime and Coastguard Agency (MCA), with technical assistance provided by the UK Hydrographic Office.
+Systematic surveying of the UK’s coastal waters is administered by the Maritime & Coastguard Agency (MCA) under the Civil Hydrography Programme, with technical oversight, data validation and onward charting undertaken by the UK Hydrographic Office.
 Under the programme, the MCA has issued a number of long-term commercial contracts to ensure accurate hydrographic information is gathered for updating the nation’s nautical charts and publications.

 View the MCA Civil Hydrography Programme website